matrix-org/synapse/docs/specification.rst

   Description:
     A ``public`` visibility indicates that the room will be shown in the public room list.
 A ``private`` visibility will hide the room from the public room list.
-Rooms default to ``public`` visibility if this key is not included.
+Rooms default to ``private`` visibility if this key is not included.

 ``room_alias_name``
   Type: